ansible-collections/ansible.utils/docs/ansible.utils.resolvable_test.rst

 Synopsis
 --------
-- This plugin checks if the provided IP address of host name can be resolved using /etc/hosts or DNS
+- This plugin checks if the provided IP address or host name can be resolved using /etc/hosts or DNS